Imp0sters/ADMR/README.md

 - **Orange Cyberdefense** – for the original AD mindmap
 - **Hacker Recipes** – for structuring practical attack workflows
 - The **open-source community**
-- Everyone contributing knowledge and tools that help red teamers thrive
+- Everyone contributing knowledge and tools that help pentesters and  teamers thrive